zverok/linkhum/README.md

 * customizable behavior.

-**NB**: the original algo was written by [squadette](https://github.com/squadette) and the test cases provided by users of _some secret social network_.
+**NB**: the original algo was written by [squadette](https://github.com/squadette) and the test cases provided by users of [Mokum](https://mokum.place).
 Just gemifying this (on behalf of original author).

 ## Install